AzusaKe/Halo/README.md

 ### Prerequisites

-- **JDK 17** — required for Minecraft 1.20.1
+- **JDK 17** — Required for Minecraft 1.20.1
-- An internet connection (Gradle downloads dependencies from Maven repositories)
+- Internet connection (Gradle downloads dependencies from Maven repositories)

 <a id="build"></a>